dberget/daveberget/content/posts/03-06-2018/index.md

 Our implementation is going to all go in one React component that is handling the deck exports, a better way to do this would be to wrap the functionality in a Higher order Component or in your middleware and then call any pushes to your channel in a reducer.

 First off, make sure you import socket from socket.js.
-We've created setPhoenixChannel() that we're going to call on componentDidMount(), this function is going to call socket.channel, notice we're pass in "room", which matches with the declared "room" topic in our elixir modules.
+We've created setPhoenixChannel() that we're going to call in componentDidMount(), this function is going to call socket.channel, notice we're pass in "room", which matches with our "room" topic in phoenix modules.
 We're going to stash away channel in our components state so we can reference it when we actually want to transport our data.

 Finally, when we are generating a deck string for a user, we grab channel in our components state, and push a message that has our desired event, "create_deck", and the created deckstring.
 If we wanted to do something based on success or not we could handle that in receive.